sysadminmike/couch-to-postgres/README.md

 is it possible to rollback a transaction in postgres and give the function oldocs and newdocs then a post_docs chunk fails it can rollback the chunks which have succeeded?

 to be used after like:

      SELECT post_docs(json_object_set_key(doc::json, 'test'::text, 'Couch & Postgres are scool'::text)::jsonb,100)
             AS results
      FROM articlespg

--  can be used for INSERTS/UPDATES/DELETES - need to change trigger to not allow any UPDATES or INSERTS on table and then can get rid of the from_pg field.